Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/axis.md

 ![Interval](/static/assets/on-premise/images/report-designer/report-items/chart/chart-axis/label-autofit.png)

-You can also enable or disable the label autoFit based on dynamic values, by using the `Expressions`.
+You can also enable or disable the label autofit based on dynamic values, by using the `Expressions`.
 Refer [Set Expression](./../../../compose-report/properties-panel/#set-expression) and [Reset Expression](./../../../compose-report/properties-panel/#reset-expression) section to open set/reset expression menu in properties panel.

 ## Tick